Every piece of property around here is owned,” declares Beth Cherrix.

 So if you take a step in either direction you’re on somebody else’s property.
 If you run, you trespass.
 So you have to find somebody else’s property that’s runnable.
 You may have what seems a perfectly good road but a lot of times they’re too curvy, so I’m afraid I’ll be hit.
 Usually you have to go into town and use the sidewalks, or go on a back road that has little traffic, or go on trails [usually along the Blue Ridge Parkway].
 They’re nice, but you have to have transportation.
 For some people that’s kind of hard to do, depending also on where they live.

 Despite and because of its rural and mountainous character, Floyd County offers a mixed backpack to walkers, runners, and hikers.
-This installment of “Footsteps” celebrates a hilly outing that involves boy, snowballs, stream, and newts.
+This installment of “Footsteps” celebrates a hilly outing that features boy, snowballs, stream, and newts.

 Children in Floyd County may have surprising challenge to get out into nature.
 Houses often sit near roads, public-school pupils take the bus, cycling is risky.
 Because a minority (I suspect) do farm work, calories build up–with the help, moreover, of an overloaded diet.
 This excess of chow is another paradox for a county where one’s first concern was to secure enough food.
 An example of unhealthy living: in the Jesse Peterman Library three boys played a video game, two lounged like zombies on a padded bench, and the other merely watched, as tubby as he was friendly.
 By contrast, any offspring of a woman wearing a Church of the Brethren ensemble looks trim.
 Randall’s prophecy: “Mama’s skirt toucheth the ground,/ Mama’s kids never be round.”

 Richard Louv has proposed a “nature-deficit disorder.”
 Apologizing for the jargon, he says it accurately describes the human costs of alienation from nature.
 Among them: “diminished use of the senses, attention difficulties, and higher rates of physical and emotional illnesses.
 The disorder can be detected in individuals, families, and communities.”
 (Last Child in the Woods: Saving our Children from Nature-Deficit Disorder.
 Chapel Hill: Algonquin, 2005, p.
 34.)